 - Make or model of vehicle.

 More information can be found in the Terms and Conditions and FAQs below.

 Fitting plates to your vehicle

-Screws are not supplied with plates issued by the Department of Transport.
+Screws are not supplied with plates issued by DoT.

-You will need to organise the removal of the old plates and attachment of the new plates yourself, or arrange for them to be fitted by a car dealership or garage.
+You will need to organise the removal of the old plates and attach the new plates yourself, or arrange for them to be fitted by a car dealership or garage.

 WA number plates are issued to identify licensed vehicles.
 A person responsible for a vehicle must ensure that any plate or plates issued are kept rigidly fixed to the vehicle and displayed in line with the Road Traffic (Vehicles) Regulations 2014 (WA).
 WA number plates must not be used for decorative purposes or kept for sentimental reasons.

 You will need to buy and affix an auxiliary plate if a bike rack or mobility device is attached to your vehicle and obstructs the view of your rear number plate.
 Refer to Auxiliary plates.

 If the existing vehicle number plates have been lost, stolen or damaged then standard replacement processes apply.
 Refer to Replace lost/stolen or damaged number plates.